 - Option to work with a designer one-on-one

 DesignCrowd is a community-based design platform where you can run logo design contests on DesignCrowd and get multiple options to choose from, but I chose the other option: working directly with a designer.
-With the cheapest package, I didn’t get to choose my own designer, but I did pay a little extra to get one of the top designers.
-This was a good decision: I loved the designer I was matched with.
-Working with him was really easy and he went out of his way to make all the revisions I asked for and make sure I was happy with the final result.
+With the cheapest package, I didn’t get to choose my own designer, but I did pay a little extra to get one of the top designers, and I think that was a wise investment.
+There’s also a 30-day money-back guarantee, so you don’t have to worry about being stuck with a design you don’t like.

 DesignCrowd offers a variety of other design services, including web design, t-shirt design, business cards, flyers, and more.